MohamedAlabasy/Node.JS-Exam-System-CITC/README.md

 ## Description:

 The objective of the system is to design an exam for a course.
 The course is specified by its name, and the number of its chapters.
 Each question has 3 choices one of which is the correct answer.
-Also, the question has two parameters its difficulty: difficult or simple, and its objective: reminding, understanding, and creativity.12 Questions must be assigned to every chapter.
+Also, the question has two parameters its difficulty: difficult or simple, and its objective: reminding, understanding, and creativity 12 Questions must be assigned to every chapter.
 All types of questions must be included equally.

 ## To run this project